 Transporting your single scull on a car roof rack can be a convenient way to get your boat to the water especially if you can’t get a rack at your rowing club.
-Transporting to regattas and that important first drive after buying a new boat means you may have safety concerns and challenges.
+Car topping to regattas and that important first drive after buying a new boat means you may have safety concerns and challenges.
 From ensuring stability to adhering to road safety measures, here are some tips to help you transport your single scull with confidence .

 1. Securing Your Single Scull